ecg-marktplaats/marktplaats-api-guidelines/docs/intro.md

     We have no idea what our customers are using to talk to our API and if or when they are going to adapt to a change.
     This means that changes must be communicated properly and must be backwards compatible.

+*   *Discovery*
+    Having just the base URL, it should be possible to discover all resources and their documentation.
+    (Level 3 of the Richardson Maturity Model).

 *   *Consistency*
     These guidelines make it possible to make all our APIs consistent.
 Consistency should be found in all of these
     aspects: